Co-Curricular Activities

 The following activities DO NOT fulfill the Interscholastic Athletic Requirement

-Limited to 12 students.
 This afternoon activity focuses on enhancing dance training in the following techniques: ballet, jazz, hip hop, contemporary.
 Dancers will focus on improving their technical ability and performance quality.
 Afternoon dancers will participate in a recital at the conclusion of each term.
-Meets Mon-Fri for about one hour and 15 minutes each day.

-Students participating in this co-curricular activity will learn the game of squash and will have the opportunity to improve their skills daily under the direction of our head boys and girls squash coaches.
-Meets Monday – Friday.
+Students participating in this co-curricular activity will learn the game of squash and will have the opportunity to improve their skills daily under the direction of our head squash coaches

-Limited to 16 students, fifth and sixth formers priority, under formers will be considered as space allows.
 This afternoon activity will focus on providing students with a unique exercise experience utilizing Hill’s newly purchased spin bikes.
 Participants can expect a variety of challenging spin classes three times per week, and two barre classes each week.
-Meets Monday - Friday for about an hour each day.

-Limited to 18 students.
-Activity fee will be assessed prior to the start of the season.
-Financial aid is available for those who qualify.
 Learn how to climb!
 Attend the Philadelphia Rock Gym 2-3 days/week and learn skills of top rope, bouldering, movement and positioning, footwork, handwork and team building.
 Rentals, transportation and instruction are included in this activity!
 No climbing experience is required.
 Learn to climb on Hill’s top rope wall and Kilter Board right on campus.
-Please note weekend climbing will also be a part of this program, dates to be determined.

 Pottstown Community Service